Juneo-io/juneogo-docker/README.md

 docker-compose up -d juneogo
 ```

-This will start bootstrapping your node, and will have remote RPC calls enabled via your machine’s public IP address.
+This will start bootstrapping your node.

 ## 3.2) Run JuneoGo with HTTPS